KoALA: KL-L0 Adversarial Detector via Label Agreement: Introduction

+To analyze how adversarial attacks reshape representations, we plot the coordinate-wise embedding perturbation \(|\hat{p}_i - p_i^*|\), where \(\hat{p}\) and \(p^*\) denote the feature embeddings of the attacked and clean images, respectively.
+As shown in \cref{fig:concept_perturabtion_analysis}, optimizing the attack to ``fool'' a cosine-based similarity produces a distinctly \emph{sparse, high-impact} pattern (top): most feature dimensions change only slightly, while a small subset exhibits large spikes (for instance, only a handful of dimensions exceed a high-change threshold such as \(75\%\)).

+This observation suggests a natural defense: a sparsity-sensitive detector, e.g., an \(L_0\)-style score, which can flag inputs whose perturbation mass is concentrated in a few coordinates.
+However, an attacker can easily adapt to avoid an \(L_0\)-based detector.
+It can redistribute changes across dimensions.
+As illustrated in the middle subplot of \cref{fig:concept_perturabtion_analysis}, an \(L_0\)-driven detector causes the redistribution of the perturbation across many dimensions, yielding a \emph{denser, lower-amplitude} profile that is harder for an \(L_0\)-only detector to isolate.

-To address this issue, we present a novel perspective based on the geometry of norm-bounded adversarial perturbations.
-As shown in Figure~\ref{figure1_concept}, we observe that energy-bounded attacks manifest either as (i) \emph{dense, low-amplitude} shifts across many coordinates or (ii) \emph{sparse, high-impact} shifts on few coordinates.
-These characteristics are naturally captured by two complementary similarity measures: KL divergence, which is sensitive to broad, small-magnitude output shifts; and an \(L_0\)-based score, which is sensitive to sparse, large-magnitude coordinate changes.
+Motivated by this tradeoff, we propose the concept in \cref{figure1_concept}.
+Energy-limited adversarial perturbations faces a dilemma, either focus their energy on—(i) \emph{dense, low-amplitude} attack signal that shifts across many coordinates, or (ii) \emph{sparse, high-impact} signal that affects few coordinates.
+These regimes can be captured by two complementary similarity measures: KL divergence, which is sensitive to broad, small-magnitude output shifts; and an \(L_0\)-based score, which is sensitive to sparse, large-magnitude coordinate changes.

+Consistent with this view, the bottom subplot of \cref{fig:concept_perturabtion_analysis} shows that optimizing a composite objective (KL\(+L_0\)) yields overall constrained perturbations—most dimensions stay small with only occasional spikes.
+Together, these observations justify combining KL and \(L_0\) signals, thereby reducing the attacker’s ability to ``fool'' and evade detection by exploiting the weakness of any single metric.

-In this work, we propose \methodname{}, a light-weight and semantics-free adversarial detector that flags input as attack when predictions derived from our two complementary metrics—KL divergence and the L$_0$-based score—disagree.
+More specifically, in this work, we propose \methodname{}, a light-weight and semantics-free adversarial detector that flags input as attack when predictions derived from our two complementary metrics—KL divergence and the L$_0$-based score—disagree.
 The only required training is a brief fine-tuning of an image encoder to align embeddings with both metrics simultaneously.
 This makes \methodname{} a simple, plug-and-play solution for existing models without the need for adversarial training or architectural changes.

 Our approach is distinguished by a \emph{formal mathematical guarantee}.
 We prove that under norm-bounded perturbations and mild assumptions on the separation between class prototypes and the input embedding, each metric induces a distinct prediction stability band.
 Once the margins between the classes are sufficiently large, no single perturbation can keep the input within both bands simultaneously.
 This mutual exclusivity forces a disagreement between the two metrics, leading to guaranteed detection.
 Our extensive experiments on ResNet/CIFAR-10 and CLIP/Tiny-ImageNet corroborate this theory, demonstrating robust attack identification without relying on semantic priors, architectural modifications, or costly adversarial retraining.